Relaxed and friendly club with one thing in common... Aviation! About us

 Our membership now extends to around 200 members who are all proud to be a part of a growing Airfield and Club.

 See also Airfield Information

-The Committee is formed of ten Club Members voted in by the Membership.
+The Committee is formed of twelve Club Members voted in by the Membership.
 Both pilots and non-pilots, our Committee is passionate about maintaining a Club that is worth being a member of.